- The Biomedical Data guide is designed to connect you to Biomedical Research resources available to you via UM Libraries.

 - Assumptions: Independence of observations, expected cell count assumption (expected cell counts are all greater than 5)

 - Example: Compare sample proportions to check if there is an association between the categories.
-A residual analysis will identify the specific cells that makes the greatest contribution to a significant chi-square test.
+A residual analysis will identify the specific cells that make the greatest contribution to a significant chi-square test.

 - Assumptions: Independence of observations, if the expected cell count is less than 5 for any cell, use Fisher’s exact test.